AndrasKovacs/staged/rts/RegionGraph3.md

 embedding values in terms.
 With this, GC doesn't scan trees anymore, but the programmer has the extra job of correctly managing the arrays and the indices.

-We extend the system with **strict regions**:
+We extend the system with **eager regions**:

-- There's `StrictRegion : ValTy → MetaTy`.
-A value of `StrictRegion A` can be implicitly cast to `Loc`.
+- There's `EagerRegion : ValTy → MetaTy`.
+A value of `EagerRegion A` can be implicitly cast to `Loc`.
-- We can only allocate values of type `A` in an `r : StrictRegion A`.
+- We can only allocate values of type `A` in an `r : EagerRegion A`.
-- When GC touches a strict region, *it eagerly scans all of its contents*.
+- When GC touches an eager region, *it eagerly scans all of its contents*.
-- `let r : StrictRegion A; t` creates a new strict region.
+- `let r : EagerRegion A; t` creates a new region.

-We need to track the types of values in strict regions, because tag-free GC needs the type info (or more precisely, memory layout) to do the eager scanning.
+We need to track the types of values in eager regions, because tag-free GC needs the type info (or more precisely, memory layout) to do the eager scanning.

-Adding objects to strict regions has a bit of a spin: assuming `r : StrictRegion A` and `a : A`, we have `addToStrictRegion r a : Ptr r A`, where `Ptr` is defined as:
+Adding objects to eager regions has a bit of a spin: assuming `r : EagerRegion A` and `a : A`, we have `addToEagerRegion r a : Ptr r A`, where `Ptr` is defined as:

 ```